tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 **Note**:

-1. You should choose the launch file that is compatible with your device and modify it according to your needs (enable/disable camera, set camera profile, set depth work mode, set parameters, etc).
+1. Select the compatible launch file for your device and customize it to meet your requirements, such as enabling/disabling the camera, setting the camera profile, configuring the depth work mode, and adjusting relevant parameters.
-2. Read the description document of each device on the right column to get more information about the launch file.
+2. See the description document of each device listed in the right column to obtain additional information about the corresponding launch file.
-3. This table is also have listed all currently supported devices and their lowest supported firmware version.
+3. This table presents the lowest supported firmware version for all presently supported devices.

 #### 3.2.2 What parameters contained in launch file

-For `orbbec_camera_node`, we have provided a set of parameters that can be used to configure the node and the device.
+For `orbbec_camera_node`, a set of parameters have been made available to configure both the node and the device.

-1. All parameters and it's description can be found in [docs/launch_file_parameters.md](docs/launch_file_parameters.md).
+1. All parameters and there descriptions can be found in [docs/launch_file_parameters.md](docs/launch_file_parameters.md).
-2. As above section says, different devices have different features and limitations. **Please refer to the predefined launch files and its description doc to ensure what parameters can be used and what value can be set for your device.**
+2. As above section mentions, different devices have different features and limitations.
+It is advisable to consult the provided launch files and accompanying documentation to confirm which parameters are compatible and the appropriate values to set for your specific device.

 ### 3.3 Subscribe topics to get image and other data

-The published topics differ according to the device and parameters.
-After running the above command with Gemini 2 attached, the following list of topics will be available (This is a partial list.
-For full one type `ros2 topic list`):
+The list of published topics varies based on the device and parameters used.
+After executing the above command with Gemini 2 attached, the subsequent list of topics will become accessible (This is a partial list.
+For the full list, please type `ros2 topic list`):

 |Feature|Topic|Description|Device Model|
 |---|---|---|---|